jwstegemann/fritz2-docs/StylingDSL.md

 }
 ```

-Remember that this does not result in inline-styling but rather uses fritz2's `style` function to dynamically create css classes in a dynamic style sheet managed by fritz2.
+Remember that this does not result in inline-styling but rather uses fritz2's `style` function to dynamically create
+css classes in a dynamic style sheet managed by fritz2.
 See [Styling](Styling.html) fot further details.

-fritz2's styling DSL does not aim to support the entirety of the CSS standard.
-Similar to [Styled System](https://styled-system.com/), it offers fast, type-safe, and themed access to the most important properties for adapting components and elements to the special requirements of any situation, and for re-composing them time and again.
+fritz2's styling DSL does not aim to support the entirety of the css standard.
+Similar to [Styled System](https://styled-system.com/), it offers fast, type-safe, and themed access to the most important
+properties for adapting components and elements to the special requirements of any situation, and for re-composing them time and again.

-To remain as flexible as possible, values of properties can alternatively be passed as `String`s, like `width { "73%" }`.
+To remain as flexible as possible, values of properties can alternatively be passed as `String`s,
+like `width { "73%" }`.
 Additionally, using the `css()` function allows you to set properties that are not part of the DSL:

 ```kotlin
 (::p.styled {